Tōshō Daimos: Earth Military

 The general of Earth's military, Miwa is a bigot who wants nothing more than to see all of the aliens destroyed.
 In episode 38, he wants to take control of the Daimobic and Daimos itself, but in the end he gained nothing.
 In episode 40, he was knocked unconscious by Kazuya after the Daimobic relaunches from the Baam underwater base, and as his misdeeds were discovered, he was to be arrested.
-He is known as "General Harris" in the Philippines.